An English Teen, Circumcised in the USA

 His own brother.

-Quickly, he shifted from his chair and came to sit next to him on the bed, putting his arm around Simon, as he shook.
-Some corrupt place in his soul told Luke that his brother had just confessed to being a queer, and here he was, cuddling him.
-He told the voice to piss off and held Simon, securely, as he tried to get his words out.
+Quickly, he shuffled up from where he was lying to sit next to his brother, putting his arm around him as he shook.
+Some corrupt place in his soul told him that his brother had just confessed to being a queer, and here he was, cuddling him.
+He told the voice to piss off and held Simon securely, as he tried to get his words out.

-”You think you might be?"
+”So...you think you might be?
+Gay, I mean."
 Luke ventured carefully, trying to get him to talk.

-Simon shrugged.
-"Yep!" he said forlornly.
+Simon shrugged and replied, forlornly.
+"Yep."
 It wasn't much, but it was a start.

-"Errr…why?"
-It seemed such a difficult thing to be sure of, Luke felt.
+"Errr…can you tell me why – I mean how do you know?"
+It seemed such a difficult thing to be sure of, he felt.
 From his own research, he knew people thought lots of different things about what it meant to be gay – and why it was that people ended up that way.

 Simon was quiet for a few moments, and then sighed.
 "I like guys."
 He kept his eyes off anything but the floor.

 And that was it.
 All those psycho-babble musings were swept away.
 Simon liked guys; and wasn’t that what homosexuality came down to in the end?
-Luke faced the word head on this time.
+He faced the word head on this time.

 ‘Not a choice,’ many decided.